Veranep/TMCI_Kamiel_Baran_Vera/README.md

   * Filter
   * Sample the dataset to theoritize
 * Training the model
+  * Research into which kind of models and approaches exist
   * Decide on a couple of models to experiment with
   * Analyze the data
     * Frequency counts